KendallP4299/TEPlus-Complement-Creator/README.md

   * Menu bar has been moved to left side to save space.
   * File formatting for preset data has changed, presets made before 2.0.0 are no longer supported and will throw an error.
 Sorry :(

-# Now compatible with stand-alone addons:
+# Compatible with stand-alone addons:
    * Expertise
    * Compact
    * Spawner Touch